 Besides ventilation can also be a medium for sunlight into the room.
 Apart from being useful for lighting, sunlight can also reduce room humidity, repel mosquitoes, kill germs that cause certain diseases such as tuberculosis, influenza, pneumonia and others.
-Ventilation that meets the requirements is very important because the speed of blood flow will run well and accelerate the process of cleaning the air in the house (Ardianto, 2012).
+Ventilation that meets the requirements is very important because the speed of blood flow will run well and accelerate the process of cleaning the air in the house (Ardianto 2012).

-The results of this study are also in line with Marianta's research DIM (2013), which is based on the results of research analysis using the Chi-square test, the value of p=0.0263 which is smaller than the value ($\alpha=0.05$), it can be seen that there is a significant relationship between house ventilation and URI in toddlers in Tanjung Mulia village, Pagar Merbau District, Deli Serdang Regency.
+blood flow will run well and accelerate the process of cleaning the air in the house (Ardianto 2012).
+The results of this study are also in line with Marianta's research DIM (2013), which is based on the result of research analysis using the Chi-square test, the value of p = 0.0263 which is smaller than the value ($\alpha = 0.05$), it can be seen that there is a significant relationship between house ventilation and URI in toddlers in Tanjung Mulia village, Pagar Merbau District, Deli Serdang Regency.
 But this result is not in line with Sinaga's (2012) study in North Jakarta which states that houses with ventilation that meet the criteria suffer more from URI (75.2%) than houses with inadequate ventilation criteria (77.7%).
 Likewise, Agungnisa (2019) states that the area of ventilation has no effect on the incidence of URI.
 This is because the measurement of the ventilation area is less specific.